Special mention to the background music that plays whenever T.J. has a plan... a beefed-up, more badass version of the

-Cult Classic: While not as commercially mainstream like other Disney films, for a certain generation who grew up with the film, it's one of Disney's best animated movies, especially in the 2000s when Disney's regular animation department was going through a Dork Age.
+Cult Classic: While not as commercially mainstream as other Disney films, for a certain generation who grew up with the film, it's one of Disney's best animated movies, especially in the 2000s when Disney's regular animation department was going through a Dork Age.

 And for said certain demographic, it's considered the film to watch at the end of the school year.

-First Installment Wins: Out of all three Recess films, the others being Recess: Taking the Fifth Grade and Recess: All Growed Downnote Although that one consisted of three previous episodes, an origin story, and wraparound material, it's still a movie according to Disney, this one is the most well-known and well-recieved among Recess fans and the only one to get a theatrical release.
+First Installment Wins: Out of all three Recess films, the others being Recess: Taking the Fifth Grade and Recess: All Growed Downnote Although that one consisted of three previous episodes, an origin story, and wraparound material, it's still a movie according to Disney, this one is the most well-known and well-received among Recess fans and the only one to get a theatrical release.

 Right after T.J. and Principal Prickly's guard disguises fail T.J. yells "RUN!", but is still oddly smiling, possibly due to an animation error.

 One of the early trailers (seen on the Air Bud: World Pup VHS) has a scene where the kids are about to break into the school with T.J. saying "Cover me, I'm going in", which is obviously recycled from the first episode.
 This is especially conspicuous because T.J. had a different voice actor in season one.